 Assistance programs Memphis and Shelby County Tennessee.

-Find how to get help from non-profit agencies, churches, government aid from Memphis DHS and other organizations in Shelby County.
-In an emergency, there may be limited financial aid.
-Find how to apply for rent or mortgage help, free food boxes in the Memphis region.
-There is also emergency utility bill assistance, short term, emergency payday loans (when out of options) and more.
+Find how to get financial help or free stuff from charities, churches, Memphis DHS and other organizations in Shelby County.
+Get money to help with rent or a mortgage, free food boxes, or grants to help with light bills in the Memphis region.
+There is also emergency utility bill assistance, no credit loans loans (when out of options) and more.
+Locate financial help near you in Shelby County TN.

-There are also resources in Shelby county including free medical or dental care, gasoline vouchers, free clothes / school supplies, job placement services, and more.
-Various groups are committed to providing financial assistance as well as helping as many low income people in need, including at Christmas and Thanksgiving.
+Low-income families will get other help too.
+There are resources in Shelby County including free medical or dental care, gasoline vouchers, free clothes / school supplies, job placement services, and more.
+Various groups are committed to providing immediate financial assistance as well as helping as many low income people in need that live in Memphis, including at Christmas and Thanksgiving.

 Community Action Agency Programs in Memphis area